ionify/ionify/info/story.md

   { "remote"      : "request"
   , "responds"    : "with this"
   , "inaccessible": "JSON which"
-  , "generates"   : "a Syntax Error when"
+  , "generates"   : "a Syntax Error"
-  , "loaded"      : "as JavaScript"
+  , "when loaded" : "as JavaScript"
   }
 ```